restqa/documentation/docs/api/cli.md

 restqa init -y
 ```

-## Install a new plugin
+## Install a new integration

-Retrieve the list of available plugin:
+Retrieve the list of available integration:

 ```bash
 restqa install
 ```

-If you want to install the Slack plugin:
+If you want to install the Slack integration:

 ```bash